 Finally, the weekend’s biggest surprise and one of the most outstanding wines I tasted over three days was a Riesling.
 José Madeira Afonso has 15 hectares of vineyards in the Beira Interior region (bordering Spain), and has been making wine since 1995, under the label Casa Altas.
 His Riesling 2020 is a full-bodied concentrated style that lures you in with spicy gooseberry and zesty grapefruit, and then opens out into a gorgeously chalky, leesy texture.
 The finish is very long, with a mouthwatering saline touch right at the end.

 It would be easy to dismiss the idea of growing Riesling in Portugal, but this is a wine that shows plenty of varietal character, whilst also showing what Riesling can do on poor granite soils in Beira Interior’s warm continental climate.
 It ticks all the terroir boxes.

 More importantly, as with everything I’ve mentioned above, it is simplesmente deliciosa.

-For much more on Portugal’s top independent winemakers and artisanal wines, be sure to order the forthcoming book Foot Trodden – Portugal and the Wines that Time Forgot – by Simon J Woolf and Ryan Opaz.
-Pre-orders will be shipped out in September 2021.
-PRE-ORDER NOW
+For much more on Portugal’s top independent winemakers and artisanal wines, be sure to order our book Foot Trodden – Portugal and the Wines that Time Forgot – by Simon J Woolf and Ryan Opaz.
+ORDER NOW